List of airliner shootdown incidents: 1980: Linhas Aéreas de Angola Yakovlev Yak-40

 On 8 June 1980 Linhas Aéreas de Angola airliner (registered D2-TYC), a Yakovlev Yak-40, was shot down near Matala, Angola with the loss of all on board (4 crew and 15 passengers).
 ICAO reported that a "sudden situation took place in response to actions by a foreign aircraft and accidentally the Yak-40 was hit and crashed".
 Unconfirmed reports mention the possible involvement of a Zambian Shenyang J-6 fighter.

+1980: Iraqi Airways Ilyushin Il-76

+On 23 September 1980 an Ilyushin Il-76 operated by Iraqi Airways, and registered as YI-AIO, was shot down near Baghdad by Iraqi fighter jets.
+The aircraft was operating a cargo flight from Charles de Gaulle Airport to Baghdad International Airport.
+All four people on board were killed.